 I originally wasn’t a big fan of battery chainsaws, but over the years my opinion on them has changed dramatically.
 Especially since the introduction of lithium ion.

 That trend continues with this Black+Decker chainsaw, it’s a very reliable cordless chainsaw.
-It is powered by a 40V lithium ion battery which have a longer lifespan then your average batteries.
-I did find that they did takes a long time to charge, close to 5 hours.
+It is powered by a 40V lithium ion battery which has a longer lifespan than your average batteries.
+I did find that they did take a long time to charge, close to 5 hours.
 This is a pretty big negative to a lot of people, but I don’t mind it for this saw.
 Since you won’t be using it daily.

 The battery will last a variety of times depending on what you’re putting it through.
 It will only last 20 minutes if you’re putting it through its paces on something hard.
 But if you take it a bit easier and use it for what it is designed for, it will last a little over an hour.
 Maybe even longer if you’re really taking your time with it.
 Tho I would still consider the idea of picking up a second battery.

 It was powerful enough to get through some trees that were 12 inches in diameter, at there largest point.
 It did this quite easily which really impressed me.
 I did run it through some larger trees and it could do them, just not as easily and really drained the battery.
 So you can do that on the occasion and I wouldn’t recommend doing that all the time.

 One thing I did notice is that it is a very thirsty saw for oil on its 12 inch bar.
 This is a good and bad thing in my eyes.
 On one hand going through a lot of oil costs you more money, but on the other hand, you know your bar and chain are well lubricated.
 Which is something you really want, so it’s a plus and a minus.

 - While it is a thirsty saw, I really like the fact that it’s self lubricating.
 Not having to manually do it is a great quality of life improvement.